 Research tells us that colorectal cancer is no longer a disease that only affects older populations.

-While nearly 90% of colorectal cancer cases occur in people over the age of 50, since the mid 1990’s, the number of new cases of colorectal cancer (CRC) have been increasing among adults under 55 years old.
+While nearly 90% of colorectal cancer cases occur in people over the age of 50, since the mid-1990s, the number of new cases of colorectal cancer (CRC) has been increasing among adults under 55 years old.

 Because screening doesn’t typically begin until age 45 due to evidence-based guidelines, many young adults are being overlooked.

 A debate exists whether it’s worth it to begin screening at an earlier age, considering risk factors and barriers that come with medical procedures such as the risk of perforation, taking off work, etc.

 While adjusting screening guidelines could help catch cases of CRC in earlier stages, large issues still exist: